11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 - I wish to include multiplayer but that's new to me.
 - I wish to publish this game professionally, working with professional pipelines (detail these later) (uploading builds to platforms, working with version control, etc.)
 ```
+I wanted to create a first-person shooter as I was influenced by my playing habits, and wanted to move away from my usual genre which was 3D platformers.
+I wish to include multiplayer as I felt nostalgic towards older games that had PVP multiplayer modes, pitting friends against eachother in deathmatch or capture the flag modes.

+I want to publish this game professionally, working with professional pipelines (***detail these later***) such as uploading builds to platforms using Github, working with version control, ***etc***.

 ## Research